-θ{JA} is the natural convection junction to ambient thermal resistance measured in a one cubic foot sealed enclosure. θ{JC} is the junction to case thermal resistance. ψ{JT} is the junction to case thermal characterization parameter.
+θ{JA} is the natural convection junction-to-ambient thermal resistance measured in a one cubic foot sealed enclosure. θ{JC} is the junction-to-case thermal resistance. Ψ{JT} is the junction-to-top of package thermal characterization parameter.